Mastering Hierarchies: Graphs, DAGs and BI, Oh My! (Part 3 of 7)

 Hierarchies

-(Note: there are edge cases where a node can potentially have more than one parent, but such cases are the exceptions, and they need to handled on a case-by-case basis.
-Perhaps in a future post I’ll spend time discussing these cases in more detail, but for our purposes, and in light of the expected cardinality of dimensional modelling (i.e. many-to-one from fact table to dimension tables), we’re going to move forward with the expectation that any/all hierarchies should always respect this relationship, i.e. a child node only ever having a single parent node.)
+(Note: despite this “ideal case” definition of child nodes only having a single parent node, there are indeed edge cases where a node can potentially have more than one parent, but such cases are the exceptions, and they need to handled on a case-by-case basis.
+Perhaps in a future post I’ll spend time discussing these cases in more detail, but for our purposes, and in light of the expected cardinality of dimensional modeling (i.e. many-to-one from fact table to dimension tables), we’re going to move forward with the expectation that any/all hierarchies should always respect this relationship, i.e. a child node only ever having a single parent node.)

-As you can see, it’s still very much a graph with:
+As you can see, it’s still very much a graph (and indeed a DAG) with:

 • seven nodes